 Nosebleeds are common in kids 3 to 10 years old, and most are caused by nose-picking

 or dry air.
-They can be scary, but are rarely cause for alarm.
+They can be scary, but usually aren't serious.
 Most will stop on their

-own and can be easily managed at home.
+own and can be cared for at home.

 What to Do: